andrew40404/Kubernetes-Event-Exporter/README.md

-This document will describe how to install ASP.Net on IBM Cloud using Kubernetes services.
+This document will describe how to install Kubernetes Event Exporter on IBM Cloud using Kubernetes services.

 **Step 1 - provision Kubernetes Cluster**